hpcugent/vsc_user_docs/mkdocs/docs/HPC/linux-tutorial/navigating.md

 A very basic and commonly used command is `ls`, which can be used to list files and directories.

-In it's basic usage, it just prints the names of files and directories in the current directory.
+In its basic usage, it just prints the names of files and directories in the current directory.
 For example:
 <pre><code>$ <b>ls</b>
 afile.txt some_directory